Cacodaimon/CacoCloud/README.md

 I have mainly written CacoCloud to fit my personal needs, but maybe it fits your needs, too.

-You can finde some screenshots in the [wiki](https://github.com/Cacodaimon/CacoCloud/wiki/Screenshots).
+You can find some screenshots in the [wiki](https://github.com/Cacodaimon/CacoCloud/wiki/Screenshots).

 ## Installation